SINDAN/sindan-docker/CONTRIBUTING.md

 ### Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [@mi2428](https://github.com/mi2428).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at sindan-wg@wide.ad.jp .
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.